-The eZ8 CPU can access three distinct address spaces:
+The eZ8TM CPU can access three distinct address spaces:

-- The Register File contains addresses for the general-purpose registers and the eZ8 CPU, peripheral, and general-purpose I/O port control registers. - The Program Memory contains addresses for all memory locations having executable code and/or data. - The Data Memory consists of the addresses for all memory locations that hold only
+- The Register File contains addresses for the general-purpose registers and the eZ8 CPU, peripheral, and general-purpose I/O port control registers. - The Program Memory contains addresses for all memory locations having executable code and/or data. - The Data Memory consists of the addresses for all memory locations that hold only data

 These three address spaces are covered briefly in the following subsections.
-For more detailed information regarding the eZ8 CPU and its address space, refer to eZ8 CPU User Manual available on www.zilog.com.
+For more information on eZ8 CPU and its address space, refer to eZ8TM CPU Core User Manual (UM0128) available for download at www.zilog.com.